cenfun/wci/packages/hero/README.md

-# Custom Element Icons for hero
+# Web Components Icons for hero